lightfeed/extractor/README.md

 ## We are fixing these problems
 - Robustly extract link URLs, including extremely long links, relative links and fixing invalid links with escaped characters due to markdown.
-- Sanitize and recover imperfect or failed LLM outputs into valid JSON object to your defined schema.
+- Sanitize and recover imperfect, failed or partial LLM outputs into valid JSON object to your defined schema.

 ## Other features
 - Convert HTML to LLM-ready markdown